herraa1/msx-tidesrider-enclosure-v1/Build.md

 12. Fully insert the micro SD card connector of the SD card extension cable into the micro SD card socket of the Tides Rider motherboard.

-    Insert the connector until you hear the "clic" sound indicating a full insertion.
+    Insert the connector until you hear the "click" sound indicating a full insertion.

 [<img src="images/msx-tidesrider-enclosure-v1-build-main-step-110-IMG_7974-annotated.png" width="512"/>](images/msx-tidesrider-enclosure-v1-build-main-step-110-IMG_7974-annotated.png)